gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 attention to calculating the test statistic.
 It is possible to lay out the "contributions" to the
-$X^2$ statistic in a table format, allowing a simple way to finally calculate the statistic without losing any numbers.
+$X^2$ statistic in a table format, allowing a simple way to finally calculate the statistic without losing any information.
 For  **each cell** we need to find

 $$(\text{observed}-\text{expected})/\sqrt{\text{expected}}),$$